mins25/ATE-IT_Term_Extraction/README.md

 # ATE-IT_Term_Extraction
+Minseok KIM

 # Term Extraction Pipeline (CRF-Based)

-This project implements a Conditional Random Field (CRF) model for automatic term extraction in Italian text.
+The term-extraction system is built around a supervised sequence-labeling architecture that identifies domain-specific terms within Italian text.
+The core of the system is a Conditional Random Field (CRF) model trained on manually annotated sentences.
+The pipeline follows a classical yet proven approach: feature-rich token representation, BIO sequence labeling, and structured prediction optimized with L-BFGS.

-It provides a complete pipeline including data loading, feature extraction, BIO labeling, training, cross-validation, final model training, prediction on test data, and evaluation.
+This project provides a complete pipeline including data loading, feature extraction, BIO labeling, training, cross-validation, final model training, prediction on test data, and evaluation.

 ---